skyvers/skyve-dev-guide/_pages/appendix-freemarker-quick-reference.md

 </#noautoesc>
 ```

-### Macros
-It is possible to create macros for re-usable sections of logic  within a template.
-See [macro, nested, return - Apache FreeMarker Manual](https://freemarker.apache.org/docs/ref_directive_macro.html)

 ### Worked example - exporting filtered CSV data

-The following are the steps for creating a simple filtered CSV export using freemarker.
+The following are the steps for creating a simple filtered CSV export using Freemarker.

 This example assumes you have a document called *Invoice* which has attributes *invoiceNumber* (text), *sentDate* (date) and *total* (decimal2) and will produce a CSV export of all the Invoices within a specific date range.